So Called Agile and Scrum Failures

 Potemkin Agile

 occurs when a team adopts and applies an Agile method well but does not deliver business value.
-This is a form of goal deferment were the team consider adhering to the process rather than delivering business value as the success criteria.
+This is a form of goal deferment where the team considers adhering to the process rather than delivering business value as the success criteria.

 Customer (Business Analyst, Product Manager, Product Owner) overload